OSDeploy/GitBook/enterprise-os/overview.md

 ### Local Copy

-Once you have all your settings in Group Policy, simply the Policies from SysVol to your OS during deployment, or run in an SCCM Package.
+Once you have all your settings in Group Policy, simply copy the Policies from SysVol to your OS during deployment, or run in an SCCM Package.

 ![](../.gitbook/assets/2018-08-16_14-54-05.png)